State of M&A Data Rooms — Q1 2026 Read the report →

 If you're raising a pre-seed round in India in 2025, your biggest edge isn't "finding investors."
 It's picking the right 5–15 to build conviction fast, run a tight process, and land a partner who'll actually help you win the next round.

 When preparing your pitch to Indian pre-seed investors, having a professional data room is essential.
 Peony helps Indian startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 Below is a curated list of five of the most credible, active, founder-respected pre-seed investors focused on India right now—plus exactly how to decide who fits your company and how to pitch them.